flashbackzoo/notes-documenting-software-architectures/README.md

 ## Architecture Styles

+When you apply a style to a system, the result is a view.

 There is no fixed set of views that is appropriate for every system.
 There are some broad guidelines which can help:

 - How the software is structured as a set of implementation units.